aggregate1166877/scalable-express-boilerplate/README.md

-# Basic server-side Express boilerplate
+# Simple but scalable server-side Express boilerplate
 Scalable server-side NodeJS Express boilerplate with routes, controllers, and middleware that does nothing (except print out "Hello, world!" of course).